-Within forty-five (45) calendar days of the conclusion of the hearing, unless waived by the parties, the officer shall prepare the record of the hearing and shall submit a written decision of findings of fact, rulings of law, and final disposition.
+Within forty-five (45) calendar days of the conclusion of the hearing, unless waived by the parties, the Administrative Law Judge shall prepare the record of the hearing and shall submit a written decision of findings of fact, rulings of law, and final disposition.
 Copies shall be sent to the interested parties.